MystenLabs/walrus-docs/docs/walrus-sites/overview.md

   resolution is installed in the browser from a Portal.

 All of these approaches are viable (the first has been used for similar applications in IPFS gateways, for example), and have trade-offs.

-As an initial step, we have chosen to use the service-worker based approach, as it is light weight and ensures that the Portal does not have to process all the traffic from clients.
-This approach is described in the following.
+Currently, we provide the server-side and the service-worker based approaches.

 ### Browsing and domain isolation